 This is the most effective way we have of mass-producing chocolate, but due to the complexity and limits of molds there are limitations on the intricacies of chocolate shapes.

-Chocolate 3D printers can create far more intricate shapes that you couldn’t otherwise create using molds, and does so without using one.
+Chocolate 3D printers can create far more intricate shapes unable to be created using molds.

-Chocolate 3D printers are not industry-crushing, mass-production beasts that can take on Nestle and Mars — chocolate printers print slowly and are not scalable.
+However, chocolate 3D printers are not yet the industry-crushing, mass-production beasts that can take on Nestle and Mars — they print slowly and are not scalable.
 They are however the best option out there for low-volume, very detailed, customized and intricate chocolates.

 This makes 3D printed chocolates ideal for families who want to have fun experimenting with food, with the end product both delicious and beautiful for either eating for displaying.